 METHODS OF MECHANICAL VENTILATION

-Ventilator settings are custom fitted to the basic condition; however, the fundamental standards rely upon
+Ventilator settings are custom fitted to the essential condition; however, the fundamental standards rely upon

 - Tidal volume and the respiratory rate, which set the basal ventilation.

-- The I: E denotes the proportion of time spent in inward breath versus that spent in exhalation.
+- The I: E denotes the proportion of time spent in inward breath versus that paid in exhalation.

 Mechanical ventilation is regularly carried out and finished with the patient in the semi-upright position.